lealmilton/machado_gpt/README.md

 Currently, I am training a custom bigram language model, inspired by the transformative transformer architectures and guided by the insights provided in Andrej Karpathy's video tutorial "Let's build GPT: from scratch, in code, spelled out."
 The model's primary aim is to understand and reproduce the unique writing style of Machado de Assis, a renowned Brazilian writer, who wrote in Portuguese but had work translated into dozens of languages.
 In this project we will use Machado's work in Portuguese.

 ### Initial Results
 The first foray into training this model was using a CPU.
 Admittedly, the results were less than stellar.
-Here's an example of text generated on 14/08:
+Here's an example of text generated on August 14th 2023:

 ```
 Sample: